dario-gms/C-Course/README.md

  1. The files *exercise20.c and exercise20.out* you must to get two values and print these values in an ascending order.
  1. The files *exercise21.c and exercise21.out* you must to get the total of hours of duration of a game.
  1. The files *exercise22.c and exercise22.out* you must to calculate the wage and extra hour of work and get the wage value with the bonus.
+ 1. The files *exercise23.c and exercise23.out* you must to get the height of an especif person and calculate the ideal weight.
+Also you must to check some code errors and specify.